wp-plugins/plugin-organizer/readme.txt

 7. Page edit screen.

 == Changelog ==

+= 2.1.3 =
+Added checks to ensure plugin load order cant be changed when all plugins are not viewable on the page.

 = 2.1.2 =
 Fixed group view on plugin organizer page when the plugins per page has been set too low or extremely high.